Skip to main content

 After the Collector phase, a TModel is available whose constraints can be solved (or not).
 This is done by creating a new Solver (using newSolver) and running it on the given TModel.

-TypePal can be configured using a Configuration.
+TypePal can be extensively configured using a Configuration.